hl/cursor/rules/elixir-code-style.md

 5. **Modules:**
     * Use `alias` to shorten module names, but avoid ambiguity or conflicts.
 Use full names if aliasing would cause confusion.
+    * Module aliases should be listed one per line.
+Do not group aliases, even if they share a common prefix (e.g., prefer `alias MyApp.Foo\nalias MyApp.Bar` over `alias MyApp.{Foo, Bar}`).
     * Use `require` specifically when macros from another module are needed.
     * Use `import` sparingly, preferring fully qualified function calls.
     * Generally, define one module per file.